EmmanuelOga/plangs2/README.md

 - [ ] Resize all Thumbn to 128x128.

 **Design ideas**

-- [ ] Fix grid display when there's less than 1 full row of thumbnails.
-Adjust sizing, etc.

 - [ ] Better UI for tool bundles: just filter the table of tools.
 - [ ] Add a footer.